jrandj/java-11/README.md

     int hashCode()
     ```

-1. A lambda expression contains a parameter name, arrow and body.
+1. A lambda expression contains a parameter name, arrow, and body.
 The parameters list the variables, which must be compatible with the type and number of input parameters of the functional interface's single abstract method.
 The body must also be compatible with the return type of the functional interface's abstract method.
-Example lamba expressions are shown below:
+Example lambda expressions are shown below:
     ```java
     a -> a.canHop()
     (Animal a) -> {return a.canHop();}
     ```

 1. A var parameter can be used in the parameter list, but then all parameters must use var.
-If the type is specified for one parameter then it must be specified for all parameters.
+If the type is specified for one parameter, then it must be specified for all parameters.
 A semicolon is mandatory in the body if there is only a single expression.
-An expression-based lambda body isn't terminated with a semicolon as it is an expression not a statement.
+An expression-based lambda body is not terminated with a semicolon as it is an expression not a statement.
 However, a statement-based lambda with multiple lines requires that each statement be terminated with a semicolon.

 ### Annotations

 1. Annotations are all about metadata.
-They let you assign metadata attributes to classes, methods, variables and other Java types.
+They let you assign metadata attributes to classes, methods, variables, and other Java types.
 An example is shown below:
     ```java
     public class Mammal{}
     public class Bird{}